kb-dk/access-digital-objects/text-corpora.md

 users coming to a site using a browser for searching, browsing and reading.

 Recently we want to complement these end user services with various text APIs.
-We hope that they are useful for students and scholars alike, and we also hope that this could lead to discussions on what kind APIs are useful within digital humanities and literary computing.
+We hope that they are useful for students and scholars alike, and we also hope that this could seen as a contribution to the discussions on what kind web services that APIs are useful within digital humanities and literary computing.

 The text resources are